stationgroup/aws-helper-scripts/README.md

 `i-create-volume`

->Create an EBS Volume
->Then call i-attach-volume to Attach, Format and Persistently Mount the EBS Volume
+Create an EBS Volume.
+Then call `i-attach-volume` to Attach, Format and Persistently Mount the EBS Volume

 ---

 `i-attach-volume`

->Attach, Format and Persistently Mount an EBS Volume source $(dirname $0)/../inc/ec2-include
+Attach, Format and Persistently Mount an EBS Volume

 ---

 `ln-mv`

->Move a directory to an EBS volume and symlink from the original location to the EBS location.
+Move a directory to an EBS volume and symlink from the original location to the EBS location.
 If the EBS volume already contains the directory we're trying to move to it just delete the original directory and create a symlink.

 ---